The Pupil Premium

 How the two types of premium are spent is monitored closely with all schools accountable for the impact of the money spent.
 We spend this money in a variety of ways to support students whose families are on a low income.
 The important thing is to make sure that the ways that it is spent have the highest possible impact on attainment and success.

 Below are the specific interventions that support our efforts to raise the achievement of all students, including those eligible for Pupil Premium.
-Costings are rounded:
+Costings and percentages are rounded:

 - 1:1 tuition for English and Maths - £50,000

 - Increased staffing for core subjects (0.5fte) - £30,000